top of page

 Technological innovation became a canal for quickly converting knowledge and ideas into fast-paced customer relationships.
 Artificial Intelligence becomes the outcome of clear and crisp business requirements, user sociability and friendliness enable IT professionals to effectively support the deepening of such relationships.
 A lack of business drive towards technology investments (such as IVR call flow, MIS report types on customer behavior, multi-channel integration, on-demand on-the-cloud parameters, channel migration requirements) puts the customer relationship at risk.

 A call center can adopt an ACD and do wonders.
-Others can have the full Monty (IVR, CTI, CRM, recorder, dialer, workforce management solution, unified messaging, digital contacts distributor) and may only utilize 60%.
+Others can have the full Monty (IVR, CTI, CRM, recorder, chat, ai co-pilot, dialer, workforce management solution, unified messaging, digital contacts distributor, sentiment analysis) and may only utilize 60%.
 Few are outsourcing their technology onshore or offshore.
 Clearly, the use of technology and optimization of their business functions is of paramount importance, more than the technology itself.
 The Business Support capability ensures the optimization of current business systems, usage of customer intelligence and MIS, channel integration business design and the call center business continuity plan.

 The leading call centers perceive technology as an investment.
 Today, customer expectations are constantly evolving; reach and innovation continue to spearhead the call center pace.
 With the evolution of mobile devices, artificial intelligence, social media, home-based agents and cloud computing; quick players could enable ramping up a call center in less than a week anywhere in the world!